ephico2real2/eks-ingress-with-aws-waf/implementation.md

-### Title: Collaborative Implementation of AWS EKS Ingress Controller with AWS WAF
+### Title: Collaborative Implementation of EKS Ingress Controller with AWS WAF

 ---